Purely infinite locally compact Hausdorff \'{e}tale groupoids and their $C^*$-algebras: Introduction

 \begin{customthm}{B}(Theorem 6.11) Let $\CG$ be a locally compact Hausdorff \'{e}tale minimal topological principal groupoid.
 Suppose $\CG$ has groupoid comparison.
 Then $C^*_r(\CG)$ is either stably finite or strongly purely infinite. \end{customthm}

-We will introduce in Section 4 a new algebraic tool called \textit{groupoid semigroup}.
-Using this tool, we will show in Section 5 that paradoxical comparison and pure infiniteness are equivalent.
-We will also use groupoid semigroup to study the type semigroup when the underlying groupoid is ample.
-We remark that our groupoid semigroup can be regarded as a groupoid analogue of the Cuntz semigroup in the $C^*$-setting while the type semigroup play a role like Murray-von Neumann semigroup.
-Furthermore, our Theorem B above is a generalization of the dichotomy on stably finiteness against purely infiniteness obtained in \cite{B-L} and \cite{Ra-Sims} by establishing the equivalence of the paradoxical comparison and the almost unperforation of the type semigroup.
+We introduce in Section 4 a new algebraic tool called \textit{groupoid semigroup} for a groupoid $\CG$, denoted by $\CW(\CG)$, which has its own interest to be studied because various comparison properties in groupoids can be coded within this semigroup, which is similar to how Cuntz semigroup codes the strict comparison in the $C^*$-setting.
+From this philosophy we establish in Section 5 the relation among our various comparison properties and pure infiniteness.
+In addition, we also use the groupoid semigroup to study the type semigroup of the groupoid $\CG$, denoted by $\CV(\CG)$, when $\CG$ is ample.
+While our groupoid semigroup can be regarded as an analogue of Cuntz semigroup, the type semigroup plays a role like Murray-von Neumann semigroup.
+From this direction, we have the following result.